JoeStrout/InversionInstitute/DEV_LOG.md

 I've noticed another thing to fix in the editor though: the grid lines are not drawing consistently, and when you use the selection tool, it leaves screen trash behind.

+## Apr 12 2026

+A couple of feature ideas I'm pretty excited about:

+### Notebook

+In the editor, under the other tools, we should have a "Notebook" button (or perhaps "Notebook (12)" where 12 is the number of entries you have).
+Whenever you have an active selection, there will also be an "Add" or "+" button; clicking that adds the current selection to your notebook, prompting you for a title.

+Opening the notebook brings up a scrolling alphabetized list of all your notebook entries, and clicking on one shows the circuit (at probably half the editor scale).
+There's a delete button to delete it, and a "use" or "apply" or something that closes the notebook and applies that circuit as the pending paste (just like copy/paste).

+This simple feature allows you to build a library of reusable sub-circuits, which is a whole new axis of self-directed progression, and also makes solving the later challenges much easier (which means we can design harder later challenges!).

+A possible difficulty is that we're running out of room on the right; some of our objectives (like Ch.2) don't fit already.
+Maybe we switch to a smaller font size, or reduce the space between the tool buttons and the color palette?

+### Keyboard Interface

+We could have some little bit patterns, perhaps made with the rightmost colors (magenta and white), which we watch for when scanning the circuit.
+If found, we set the state of those nodes according to keyboard state.
+We would support at least the four arrow keys, plus maybe Shift, Control, and Space.
+Maybe numbers too?
+This lets users make interactive circuits and little games.

+Bugs (and minor features) for today:
+- Grid lines are not drawing consistently. ✔️
+- Selection lines are leaving screen trash. ✔️
+- Coordinates are not drawing... and I want to move them to the lower-left corner. ✔️
+- ...and I want to show width x height when dragging a selection/rect/ellipse tool. ✔️
+- Ellipse tools seem imprecise (wiggle around as you drag). ✔️
+- Chapter 2 objectives are running off the screen. ✔️
+- Some objectives (like Ch.2) are using right-arrow glyphs, which we don't have.